 Preferential attachment, the most widely explored mechanism of network assembly, (Barabási and Albert 1999), predicts that species entering a network are more likely to interact with species that are already well-connected (”the rich-get-richer” principle, Barabási and Albert 1999).
 In pollination systems — a particularly ubiquitous mutualism (Ollerton, Winfree, and Tarrant 2011; Klein et al. 2007) — some studies have found support for this assembly mechanism.
-Investigating the day-to-day, temporal assembly of a plant-pollinator network within a season, Olesen et al. (2008) found that new species tended to interact with already well-connected species, potentially because these species are either more abundant or more temporally persistent.
+Investigating the day-to-day, temporal assembly of a plant-pollinator network within a season, Olesen et al. (2008) found that phenologically? new species tended to interact with already well-connected species, potentially because these species are either more abundant or more temporally persistent.
 In addition, using a space-for-time substitution to study primary succession along a glacier foreland, Albrecht, Riesen, and Schmid (2010) also found some evidence that assembly occurred through preferential attachment.
-Network nestedness, a pattern of interactions where a core formed by generalist species that interact with both specialist and generalist species, increased as the community aged (Albrecht, Riesen, and Schmid 2010).
-Thus, an increase in nestedness could result from preferential attachment process where specialist species attach to the well-connected, generalist core.
+Specifically, network nestedness (i.e, a core group of generalists interacts with both specialist and generalist species) increased as the community aged (Albrecht, Riesen, and Schmid 2010).
+An increase in nestedness could result from the preferential attachment process where specialist species attach to the well-connected, generalist core.

 In contrast to the network build-up described by preferential attachment, significant reorganizations of interactions can punctuate assembly (Peel and Clauset 2014).
-Such significant reorganizations of interactions, or network changing points, are observed in social networks responding to abrupt shifts in the behavior of interactors (Peel and Clauset 2014).
+Such significant reorganizations of interactions, or network changing points, are observed in social networks that respond to abrupt shifts in the behavior of interactors (Peel and Clauset 2014).
 In ecological communities, such shifts may occur if, as new species colonize, resident species change their interaction partners to optimize their foraging effort.
-In plant-pollinator communities, theory predicts pollinators optimize their use of floral resources to reduce interspecific competition and improve resource-use efficiency (Pyke 1984; Valdovinos et al. 2010; Valdovinos et al. 2013; Albrecht, Riesen, and Schmid 2010; Blüthgen et al. 2007).
-No studies, however, have examined whether changing points occur during ecological network assembly, and how these changes relate to the species behavior.
+In plant-pollinator communities, theory predicts that pollinators optimize their use of floral resources to reduce interspecific competition and improve resource-use efficiency (Pyke 1984; Valdovinos et al. 2010; Valdovinos et al. 2013; Albrecht, Riesen, and Schmid 2010; Blüthgen et al. 2007).
+No studies, however, have examined whether network changing points occur during ecological network assembly, and how these changes relate to the species behavior.